basvanwesting/genetic-algorithm/README.md

 So, after some consideration I settled on using an index based Genotype with an external vector of arbitrary types which should be retrieved in the fitness function.

+See example meta_evolve_nqueens for an meta analysis of the evolution strategy. `cargo run --example meta_evolve_nqueens --release`
+Currently implemented as a permutation, but with caching an evolve strategy could also be used for larger search spaces.

 Implemented genotypes:

 * BinaryGenotype: list of true|false values with 50% chance, permutable.
 Initialize with only gene-size.